 Q: Is LARP safe?

 A: The safety of LARP varies depending on the type of LARP and the organizers.
 Reputable LARPs prioritize safety by implementing clear rules, providing safety briefings, and using safe equipment.
-However, there is always some risk of injury, especially in combat-focused LARPs.
-It's important to choose a LARP that prioritizes safety and to follow all safety guidelines.
+Even so, there is always some risk of injury, especially in combat-focused LARPs. make sure to choose a LARP that prioritizes safety and to follow all safety guidelines.

 Q: What kind of equipment do I need for LARP?